Marine, Automobiles, Motorcycles, Recreational Vehicles,

 Sears (Craftsman Tiller) - E10 warnings/precautions only - Quote, "Experience indicates that alcohol blended fuels can attract moisture which leads to fuel mixture separation and formation of acids during storage.".

 Briggs and Stratton - E10 warnings/precautions only - Quote, "Some fuels are gasoline blended with alcohols or ethers.
 Excessive amounts of these blends can damage the fuel system or cause performance problems.
-If any undesirable operating conditions occur, use gasoline with a lower percentage of alcohol or ether.".
+If any undesirable operating conditions occur, use gasoline with a lower percentage of alcohol or ether."

 Manufacturers that allow use of E10 fuel includes: